hrishikesharma/code2view/README.md

-# HTML Compiler and Previewer
+# CODE2VIEW

 ## Description

-HTML Compiler and Previewer is a web application that allows you to write and compile HTML code in your browser, providing a real-time preview of the rendered output.
+Code2View is a web application that allows you to write and compile HTML code in your browser, providing a real-time preview of the rendered output.

 ## Table of Contents